brgalloway/docker/README.md

 Initial install for Ubuntu and CentOS and other docker based files

 ### Starting containers
-when starting the container it will look locally and if cannot the container locally it will attempt to the find the container on docker hub and download and store it in the image cache.
+when starting the container it will look locally and if it cannot find the container locally it will attempt to the find the container on docker hub, download, and store it in the image cache.

 ####
 ```